opnsense/docs/source/development/examples/helloworld.rst

 They should live in a subdirectory of the controller called Api and extend the corresponding class.

-For our modules we create two api controllers, one for controlling settings and one for performing service actions.
+For our modules we create two API controllers, one for controlling settings and one for performing service actions.
 (Named SettingsController.php and ServiceController.php) Both should look like this (replace Settings with Service for the other one):